Top 10 Health Benefits Of (Kadukkai/Harde/Haritaki) With Uses & Side Effects

-Haritaki is a herb with many beneficial properties it also have anti-cariogenic properties that can be useful in dealing with most of the dental related problems, especially bleeding gums and mouth ulcers.
-Ulcers is a problem that can affect both young and old, having mouth ulcers can be very painful as one can find difficult in eating.
+Haritaki is a herb with many beneficial properties it also has anti-cariogenic properties that can be useful in dealing with most of the dental related problems, especially bleeding gums and mouth ulcers.
+Ulcers is a problem that can affect both young and old, having mouth ulcers can be very painful as one can find difficulty in eating.

-Then boil it in a cup of water, the water color will changes to dull yellow.
-Now the infusion is ready let it be cools and rinse your mouth with infusion several times a day.
-It is a best home remedy to deal with oral ulcer, it can give good relief.
+Then boil it in a cup of water, the watercolor will change to dull yellow.
+Now the infusion is ready to let it cools and rinse your mouth with infusion several times a day.
+It is the best home remedy to deal with an oral ulcer, it can give good relief.

 7. Hair Growth:

 Haritaki is an amazing herb that can be helpful in treating hair loss problems.
 It is rich in vitamins and minerals like Vitamin C, iron, manganese, selenium, copper etc., which is helpful in hair growth.
 It can be used in many ways such by eating, applying powder on hair or using haritaki hair oil.

 How to use: Take a cup of coconut oil in a pan and add 3 haritaki pods and heat it.
 Once it turns brown, with outer shell cracks turn off the flame, let it be cool and store in a glass bottle.
 Apply this oil regularly to prevent dandruff and lice infection.